cgoldberg/audio-metatag/README.md

 ## About:

-`audio_tag` is a Python CLI program that cleans metadata and adds artist/title tags to MP3, FLAC, or Ogg vorbis audio files.
+`audio_metatag` is a Python CLI program that cleans metadata and adds artist/title tags to MP3, FLAC, or Ogg vorbis audio files.
 It can be used on individual files or a library of files.